Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Introduction

-In the area of mediation analysis, the joint significance test is an important statistical method for investigating the causal mechanism of mediation effects \cite[]{2008Introduction}.
+The joint significance test is a crucial statistical approach in the field of mediation analysis, which plays a pivotal role in investigating the causal mechanism underlying mediation effects \cite[]{2008Introduction}.
 However, the main shortcoming of this method is due to the conservative type I error of mediation testing \cite[]{David-PM-2002}, which largely prevents its popularity for practical users.
-The estimation of confidence interval for the mediation effect is a crucial aspect in mediation analysis, where the Sobel-type (or normality-based) method is consistently employed to construct these intervals.
-The performance of Sobel-type confidence interval, however, falls short when the mediation effect is zero.
-To improve the performances of joint significance test and Sobel-type confidence interval, we propose two novel data-adaptive statistical mediation analysis methods with theoretical verification.
-The main advantages of our proposed method are as follows: First, the adaptive joint significance test and adaptive sobel-type confidence interval are two flexible and data-driven methods.
-Particularly, it is very convenient to implement the two proposed methods from the view of practical application. i.e., our method is user-friendly without involving complicated procedures.
-Second, compared to the conventional joint significance test, our test method has significantly improved in terms of size and power.
-The enhanced powers are especially obvious for those relatively weak mediation effects, which are difficult to be recognized as significant mediators by traditional methods.
-Third, the explicit formulation of the coverage probability for the adaptive Sobel-type confidence interval is provided to ensure the validity of our procedure.
+The statistical analysis of the joint significance tests for large-scale mediation hypotheses in genome-wide epigenetic research has been extensively investigated (\citeauthor{Comp-Huang}, \citeyear{Comp-Huang}; \citeauthor{Dai2022-HDMT-JASA}, \citeyear{Dai2022-HDMT-JASA}; \citeauthor{Liu-JASA-DACT-2022}, \citeyear{Liu-JASA-DACT-2022}), whereas these methods are not applicable to single or small-scale mediation hypotheses.
+Furthermore, the confidence interval for the mediation effect is a crucial aspect in mediation analysis, which is highly valuable in comprehending the mediation mechanism.
+The literature on mediation analysis lacks a substantial number of studies focusing on confidence interval estimation.
+The Sobel-type (or normality-based) method and Bootstrap are consistently employed to construct confidence intervals of mediation effects.
+However, these two methods are inadequate when both the pathway effects along $X \rightarrow M$ and $M \rightarrow Y$ equal zero.
+To improve the performances of joint significance test and Sobel-type confidence interval, we propose two novel data-adjusted mediation analysis methods with theoretical verification.
+The main advantages of our proposed method are as follows: First, the adjusted joint significance test and adjusted sobel-type confidence interval are two flexible and data-driven methods.
+The implementation of the two proposed methods is particularly convenient from a practical perspective.
+Specifically, our method ensures user-friendliness by eliminating complex procedures.
+Second, the test method we propose exhibits significant advancements in terms of size and power when compared to the conventional joint significance test.
+The enhanced powers are particularly evident for those mediation effects that are relatively weak, making them challenging to be recognized as significant mediators by traditional methods.
+Third, the explicit formulation of the coverage probability and length of the adjusted Sobel-type confidence interval is provided for comparison with conventional Sobel's method.